John Malec, Chairman, CEO & Founder

 Suzy Suker, Director of Administration

-Suzy Suker is Director of Administration for Visible Spectrum Inc. overseeing administrative services including accounting, human resources, office management, investor relations, marketing, web content and administrative support.
+Suzy Suker manages the administrative services area including accounting, human resources, office management, investor relations, marketing, web content and administrative support.

 Before joining Tap.tv in 2006, (now VSI), Ms. Suker ran her own small graphic design company.
 She has over 20 years of marketing services experience.
 Formerly Manager of Interactive Marketing at the Chicago Board Options Exchange, Suker helped to promote investment products and trading innovation solutions.
 Her department initiated CBOE’s online education center and resource library when their web site launched in early 2000.